 3. in a dynamic manner during the session setup using the "a=msrp-cema" SDP attribute.

-The MSRP IWF that uses variant 3 above applies the following procedure:
+The MSRP IWF "signalling plane" part that uses variant 3 above applies the following procedure:

 - When receiving an SDP offer, the MSRP IWF uses the MSRP CEMA extension towards the corresponding call leg if the "a=msrp-cema" SDP attribute is within the SDP offer, otherwise the MSRP IWF uses the MSRP sessmatch extension.